UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 ---

 ## Qualitative Analysis
-On 11.03 we used our lab session to obtain some initial Think-Aloud feedback for our game.
-Florence divided this feedback into 4 categories; positive, negative, potential features and bugs.
+On 11 March we used our lab session to obtain some initial Think-Aloud feedback for our game.
+Florence divided this feedback into four categories; positive, negative, potential features, and bugs.
 We chose the Think-Aloud method because of how quick it was to perform, and because we timed it for a lab session we had a sizable quantity of participants to perform it with.

 ### Positive Feedback
 > Participant 1 - "Shooting venom is really fun."